A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Fully Observable Open Ad Hoc Teamwork Experiments

 \subsubsection{Teammate Types}

 We create different teammate types to interact with the learner during our open ad hoc teamwork experiments.
-For all environments, the policy followed by each teammate types are designed by implementing different behavioural heuristics or using MARL-based methods.
-Policies from different teammate types differs in terms of their efficiency in executing a task, which cause different policies to be needed when interacting with each teammate type\footnote{Further details about teammate types utilised for training are available in \citet{rahman2021towards}.}.
-Finally, during interaction we randomly choose a type from the set of implemented types and assign it to teammates whenever they re-enter the environment.
+For all environments, the policies followed by each teammate type are designed by implementing different behavioural heuristics or using MARL-based methods.
+Policies from different teammate types are designed to require different policies for effective collaboration\footnote{Further details about teammate types utilised for training are available in \citet{rahman2021towards}.}.
+Finally, during interaction, we randomly choose a type from the set of implemented types and assign it to teammates whenever they re-enter the environment.